Chr15w1986/Portfolio-1/README.md

 #
 ## CREDITS AND REFERENCES

-* Inspiredbicycles.com for the images.
+* Inspiredbicycles.com for some of the images. [link to image file](testing/image-links.txt)
-* Wikipedia.com for more indepth information on the sport of trials riding.
+* [Wikipedia](https://en.wikipedia.org/wiki/Mountain_bike_trials) for [UCI](https://www.uci.org/) and [BIU](https://biketrial.site/) Images and information.
-* UCI and BIU Association for the use of rules on the sport of trials riding.
+* [UCI](https://www.uci.org/) and [BIU](https://biketrial.site/) Association for the use of rules on the sport of trials riding.

 #

 ## ACKNOWLEDGEMENTS:

 - Code institute for the tutors and mentors on the course.
-- Matt bodden, for taking time out of his own studies to give his expert help and guidance with perfecting css.
+- Matt Bodden, for taking time out of his own studies to give his expert help and guidance with perfecting CSS.
 - My family for their support and patience.
 - Everybody on Slack for tips, advice, quick fixes and kind words.